deeffest/Youtube-Music-Desktop-Player/README.md

 ## Known bugs and defects
 1. ~~large size of the installer~~ (actual since version 1.1 to 1.1.2).
-2. The menu called in the system tray is located above the place where it should be. (actual since version 1.1).
+2. ~~The menu called in the system tray is located above the place where it should be.~~ (actual since version 1.1 to 1.1.4).
 3. ~~When downloading existing music, the download indicator does not disappear.~~ (actual since version 1.1 to 1.1.1).

 ## Start using